jakebrown58/GravitySimulator/README.md

 '<' and '>' - zoom in and out.
 'h' - returns the viewport to the home zoom level centered on the sun.
 'f' - shifts which celestial body is fixed as the center of the view.
+'c' - gives you some metadata, like the size of your viewport, the time per tick, and how long it's been running.
+'z' / 'x' - modulate time step size.  'z' lets you slow things down.

 There are more, but those are the big ones.....